Xandowski/python_codes/README.md

-## Repository for scripts, tutorials and exercises
+## Repository for python exercises